ansa-zanjbeel/Testing_With_Foundry/README.md

 # Testing_With_Foundry

-This project demonstrates foundry testing.
+**This Project demonstrates Foundry Testing**

-Try running some of the following tasks:
+- Try running some of the following tasks:

 ```bash